pulumi/actions/README.md

 - `target-dependents` - (optional) Allows updating of dependent targets discovered but not specified in target.
+- `upsert` - (optiona) Allows the creation of the specified stack if it currently doesn't exist.
+  **PLEASE NOTE:** This will create a Pulumi.<stack-name>.yaml file that you will need to add back to source control as part of the action if you wish to perform any further tasks with that stack.

 By default, this action will try to authenticate Pulumi with the [Pulumi SaaS](https://app.pulumi.com/).
 If you have not specified a